RedCatTrix/TrixEncoder/README.md

  * 5. The code quiet simple, can be changed easily by your own to meet your specific requirements
  *
  *
- * This is the only connection so far:
+ * Arbitrary pin assignment automation unavailable.
+This is the only connection so far:
  *
  * Encoder side       Arduno Nano side
  *    Vcc ------------------ +5V